AlexYelisieiev/news-app/README.md

 ## 🤝 Contributing

 If you spot any issues or have ideas for improvements, please let me know by opening an issue or submitting a pull request.
-Together, we can make the world amazing!

 ## 📄 License